AntonGepting/semiservermgr-py/README.md

-# Semi-Server Management Tool
+# Semi-Server Management Script

 ## Description

-`semiservermgr` tool is used to manual control the power status of remote "semi-server" (unusual server which isn't 24/7 online and works only few hours a day)
+`semiservermgr` tool is used for manual control the power status of remote "semi-server" (unusual server which isn't 24/7 online and works only few hours a day)